»Data Security in Boundary

 operation on the CLI to specify a configuration file containing a suitable

 block.
 This functionality is also accessible via the Go SDK.

-This mechanism cannot be used to authorize a session, as there is no user
+mechanism cannot be used to authorize a session, as there is no uniquely

 There are some other situations where this mechanism can be useful.
 For example,